 - Large print

-To learn how to make an Alternate Media Request, click here.
+To make an Alternate Media Request, click on Alternate Media Request Form.

 DRAGON NATURALLY SPEAKING

 Dragon Naturally Speaking Professional Speech Recognition Software enables professional PC users to create and edit documents and e-mail, fill out forms, and streamline workflow tasks—all by speaking!
 You can create custom vocabularies to maximize recognition accuracy.
 Dragon Naturally Speaking Professional is Section 508 certified to give people with disabilities complete hands-free use of the PC.
 It can also be used with any Scansoft-approved handheld recorder and allows editing by voice.
 Dragon Naturally Speaking - Website.

 READ & WRITE GOLD (PC & MAC VERSIONS)

 This software program reads digital text (your text books) out loud and provides study skills, research, writing and self-editing tools.
 It allows you to highlight important text within your books and extract it to make a custom study guide.
 The program can be used on tests with approval from your disability specialist.
 It is also available, at no cost, for use at home for currently enrolled SRJC-DRD students.
 Read and Write Gold - Website.

 MAGic for Windows integrates magnification and screen reading for visually impaired users.
 MAGic has flexible magnification 1X to 60X, automatic document reading with human sounding voices, visible pointers and cursors, increase contrast with built-in color enhancements, typing and mouse echo, and full internet accessibility.
 MAGic Information - Website.